Troubleshooting issues with creating Marketplace Packages

 Contact your Index Representative for further information

-You have a buyer that wants to run a campaign A collection of multiple ads in different formats. that includes sensitive content
+You have a buyer that wants to run a campaign that includes sensitive content

 Sensitive content may be allowed onto the Exchange if the ads meet Index Exchange’s standards for the particular restricted content category.
 The standards for each category vary, but in general, the standards include parameters such as geographic area, age controls, responsible-use language, and a lack of certain types of imagery or content.

-For more information about ad quality and sensitive content, see Ad quality.
+For more information about ad quality and sensitive content, see Reviewing ad quality.

 If your Marketplace Package promotes ads with sensitive content, contact your Index Representative to receive guidance on how you can reach your deal's goals and work with supply partners that allow some sensitive content.